 - Mold growth – It can happen with any mixture that contains both oil and water compounds.
 You can store it in the refrigerator or use a natural preservative to keep it longer.

-Have you ever made cold cream?
+Have you ever made homemade makeup remover or cold cream?
 Let us know how it worked out!